 However, what is clear is that segmentation remains an important tool in the marketer’s armoury and 2019 will see the emergence of a new approach – clustering customers into nano-segments – which is proven to achieve competitive advantage in this tough business climate.

-This article was written by Simon Hay, Chief Executive Officer at Outra and published by Decision Marketing on 19 December 2018.
+This article was published by Decision Marketing, 19 December 2018.